akosuadydy/giftyakosua_data/README.md

-📊 Data Analytics Portfolio: This repository documents my learning journey, assignments, and projects as I develop my skills as an entry-level data analyst.
+ This repository documents my learning journey, assignments, and projects as I develop my skills as an entry-level data analyst.

 👋 About Me
 I am a Public Health graduate building my skills in Data Analytics through the Cisco Networking Academy Data Analytics Essentials course.
 I am passionate about using data to:
 1. Understand public health problems